Academic Opportunities and Support

 Wenjing Luo joined the Engineering Learning Initiatives team in July 2023 as the Teaching and Learning Specialist.
 Her work will help develop, implement, assess and research ELI’s expanding programs and initiatives related to teaching assistant development in the College of Engineering.
 Before coming to Cornell, Wenjing was a learning experience designer in an NIH-funded project where she developed a learner-centered mobile health app for adolescents with type 1 diabetes.
 Wenjing’s research focused primarily on exploring, designing and developing innovative learning solutions for learners in both K-12 and higher education contexts, including interdisciplinary approaches to STEM learning in elementary and middle schools and instructional design in university settings.
 Before starting her Ph.D., She was an English as a Second Language teacher in an urban high school in Orlando, FL.
 Wenjing holds a Ph.D. in Curriculum and Instruction from the University of Florida (2019) and a M.Ed. in English Language Learners from Vanderbilt University (2014).

 Liz Walton, Program Administrator

-Liz Walton moved to Ithaca one year ago, and has most recently been working as Development and Communications Manager, with Finance oversight, on a campaign for New York State Senate.
-Liz earned her Bachelors of Fine Art, from University of North Carolina, Charlotte, and has a background in gallery management, and gallery finance, production, and design.
+Liz Walton joined the Engineering Learning Initiatives team in 2022.
+They have 7 years of experience working as an administrator in multiple fields, most recently as Development and Communications Manager, with Finance oversight, on a campaign for New York State Senate.
+Liz earned their Bachelors of Art, from University of North Carolina at Charlotte, and has a background in gallery management, and gallery finance, production, and design.